-On October 1, 2007, the Company entered into a consulting agreement with Mr. Alex Guidi under which Mr. Guidi is engaged to provide services on strategic matters for the Company and receive an annual consulting fee of \$60,000 on an on-going basis.
-On May 1, 2010, the annual consulting fee increased to \$90,000, on February 1, 2011, the annual consulting fee increased to \$200,000, and on October 18, 2012, the annual consulting fee increased to \$240,000 effective as of March 13, 2012.
-The consulting agreement may be terminated by the Company or Mr. Guidi at any time for any cause or reason, or without any cause or reason, by giving to the other party one (1) month's prior written notice of such termination and upon the expiry of such notice, the agreement will terminate.
+On October 1, 2007, the Company entered into an agreement with Mr. Alex Guidi under which Mr. Guidi is engaged to provide services on strategic matters for the Company and receive an annual salary.
+The current annual salary payable to Mr. Guidi pursuant thereto is \$240,000, effective as of March 13, 2012, which salary has not been increased in fiscal 2013 or 2014.
+The agreement may be terminated by the Company or Mr. Guidi at any time for any cause or reason, or without any cause or reason, by giving to the other party one (1) month's prior written notice of such termination and upon the expiry of such notice, the agreement will terminate.
 In such event, Mr. Guidi will not be entitled to any payment on account of such termination, other than such amounts that are due in respect of the period ending on the date of termination (\$20,000).

-On April 16, 2012, the Company entered into an executive employment agreement with Mr. Chris Bailey that provides for a salary of \$185,000 on an on-going basis for his services as the Company's VP of Business Development.
-The employment agreement may be terminated by the Company at any time for any cause or reason, or without any cause or reason, by giving Mr. Bailey nine (9) months' prior written notice of such termination and upon the expiry of such notice, the agreement will terminate.
-In such event, Mr. Bailey will not be entitled to any payment on account of such termination, other than such amounts that are due in respect of the period ending on the date of termination (\$138,750).
-The employment agreement may be terminated by Mr. Bailey at any time for any cause or reason, or without any cause or reason, by giving the Company one (1) months' prior written notice of such termination and upon the expiry of such notice, the agreement will terminate in any cause or reason, or without any cause or reason, by giving the Company one (1) months' prior written notice of such termination and upon the expiry of such notice, the agreement will terminate.
-In such event, Mr. Bailey will not be entitled to any payment on account of such termination and upon the expiry of such notice, the agreement will terminate.
-In such event, Mr. Bailey will not be entitled to any payment on account of such termination, other than such amounts that are due in respect of the period ending on the date of termination (\$15,417).
+On February 22, 2013, the Company entered into an executive employment agreement with Mr. Randy Toone commencing on May 1, 2013, that provided for a salary of \$250,000 on an on-going basis for his services as the Company's New Zealand Country Manager.
+The employment agreement could be terminated by the Company at any time for any cause or reason, or without any cause or reason, by giving Mr. Toone twelve (12) months' prior written notice of such termination and upon the expiry of such notice, the agreement will terminate.
+In such event, Mr. Toone would have been entitled to any payment on account of such termination, other than such amounts that are due in respect of the period ending on the date of termination (\$250,000).
+The employment agreement could be terminated by Mr. Toone at any time for any cause or reason, or without any cause or reason, by giving the Company one (1) months' prior written notice of such terminated by Mr. Toone at any time for any cause or reason, or without any cause or reason, by giving the Company one (1) months' prior written notice of such termination and upon the expiry of such notice, the agreement would terminate.
+On May 26, 2013, Mr. Toone submitted his one (1) months' prior written notice of termination to the Company, which expired on July 3, 2014, and was not entitled to any payment on account of such termination, other than such amounts that were due in respect of the period ending on the date of termination (\$20,833).